 1/2 tbsp extra virgin olive oil, 2 tbsp onion

-• Add vegetable stock to the sautéed onions and combine with bulgur, lemon juice, raisins, lemon zest, garbanzo beans, raisins, roasted peppers, Aleppo pepper, and Ras El Hanout.
-Give it a stir.
+• Add vegetable stock to the sautéed onions and combine with bulgur, lemon juice, raisins, lemon zest, garbanzo beans, roasted peppers, Aleppo pepper, and Ras El Hanout, and give it a stir.

-4 oz bulgur, 1 tsp fresh lemon juice, 1 tsp lemon zest, 10 oz garbanzo beans, 3/4 cup vegetable stock, 4 oz roasted bell peppers, 1 1/4 tsp Ras El Hanout, 1/2 tsp Aleppo pepper, 1/3 cup raisins
+4 oz bulgur, 1 tsp fresh lemon juice, 1 tsp lemon zest, 10 oz chickpeas canned, 3/4 cup vegetable stock, 4 oz bell peppers, roasted, 1 1/4 tsp Ras El Hanout , 1/2 tsp Aleppo pepper, 1/3 cup raisins

 • Transfer to a casserole dish and cover with foil.
 Bake for 12 minutes in a preheated oven at 350 F until most of the liquid is absorbed.
 Let pilaf rest additional 5 to 10 minutes remove foil and mix with chopped fresh mint and chopped parsley.